Knob and Tube Wiring Replacement in San Jose, CA

 FAQ: Knob and Tube Replacement in San Jose

-We use strategic access points to limit cuts and preserve original materials.
+We use strategic access points to limit cuts and preserve original materials whenever possible.
+Some patching is normal, but it’s rarely the “whole house gutted” situation people fear.

 Can I keep part of my knob and tube?

-Book a no-pressure consultation today.
-Our licensed electricians will walk your property, assess your wiring, and provide a detailed plan that protects your investment and your safety.
+Book a no-pressure consultation.
+We’ll walk your property, assess your wiring, and give you a clear plan that protects your safety, your insurance options, and your investment.

 Call (408) 929-6100